 At least half of the blogging success nowadays are your social media channels.
 After you’ve chosen a name for your blog and checked if the domain name is available (more about it below) you should go ahead and secure your social media handles.
 In my case it wasn’t easy as Anna is a popular name and social media handles ‘annaeverywhere’ were already taken.

-While I managed to get a facebook page Anna Everywhere a handle ‘annaeverywhere’ has already been taken on Twitter, Instagram, YouTube and Snapchat.
+While I managed to get a facebook page Anna Everywhere a handle ‘annaeverywhere’ has already been taken on Twitter, Instagram and YouTube.
 As a result I had to add ‘_’, ‘-‘ and ‘.’ to my handles what isn’t an ideal solution, but I simply had no choice.

 You won’t know everything about social media straight away.
 I recommend you to follow me and some other travel bloggers on social media and see what we’re all doing on each of our channels in order to learn.